dustin-ruetz/web-devdeps/README.md

 # 6. Note how the key files (`package.json`, `README.md`, `tsconfig.json`, etc.)
 #    and folders (`.githooks/`, `.vscode/`) have all been initialized.
 Open each
-#    file and make updates as needed, then add and commit everything:
+#    written file and make updates as needed, then add and commit everything:
 git add --all && git commit -m "feat: initial commit"

 # 7. Verify that the Git hooks ran automatically and the relevant checks